The best MacBook for students: portable power at tempting prices

 This depends to an extent on what you study.
 MacBook Airs are more affordable than MacBook Pros, and they also tend to be slightly slimmer and lighter because of their fanless design.
 However, they aren't quite as powerful.

-We think that any MacBook Air since 2020 will be powerful enough for most students' needs, and there's really no need to consider paying more for a MacBook Pro if you're no studying on a tech-heavy subject that requires the use of demanding software.
+Any MacBook Air since 2020 will be powerful enough for most students' needs, and there's really no need to consider paying more for a MacBook Pro if you're not studying on a tech-heavy subject that requires the use of demanding software.
 However, students studying video editing or 3D design are likely to benefit from the improved performance of the MacBook Pros in these areas.